Adi11cr7/AWS-AIML-project-1-starter/project/report-template.md

 ## Hyperparameter tuning
 ### How much better did your model preform after trying different hyper parameters?
-The process of tuning hyperparameters proved advantageous as it improved the model's performance compared to the initial submission.
+The process of tuning hyperparameters proved advantageous as it improved the model's performance by *71%* compared to the initial submission.
 Three distinct configurations were utilized during the hyperparameter optimization experiments.
 While the hyperparameter-tuned models demonstrated competitive performance compared to the model that underwent exploratory data analysis (EDA) and feature addition, the latter exhibited exceptional performance on the Kaggle (test) dataset.

 **Observations:**
 - The autogluon package was utilized for training, considering the prescribed settings.
 However, the performance of hyperparameter optimized models was found to be sub-optimal.
 This is because the hyperparameters are tuned using a fixed set of values provided by the user, which restricts the exploration options for autogluon.